Designer-Gas-Club-Gaming/DGCBible/index.md

 - **No loitering** in front of PD, Hospitals, middle of the road, or being AFK in public.

+- Cannot change walk style while on crutch - will be considered exploiting

+- Do not use emotes to exploit.. please RP the situations correctly.
+(Ex: using them to get in and out of rooms, while in cuffs, etc)

+- No talking while dead.

+- No pressing X while dead to move.

 # Fail RP